Ádám Bodor

 Ádám Bodor (born 22 February 1936 in Cluj) is a Hungarian author of Transylvanian Hungarian origin.
+In contemporary Hungarian literature, he is widely considered a virtuoso of short-form writing, as well as a remarkably authentic builder of literary worlds.

 Life and writing

 Bodor was born in Romania to a staunchly anti-communist father and was himself an anti-communist.
 In his youth he believed in Transylvanian independence and overthrowing the Communist state.
 At seventeen he was arrested by the Securitate.
 After being freed he studied at a Calvinist seminary and began writing.
 After this he left Romania for Hungary and then spent some time in the West.
 Several of his works have been adapted to film.